-The claim is so bold that this requires more thorough analysis of the original data.
+These claims are so bold that this requires more thorough analysis of the original data.
 Everyone can access the EM-DAT database by registering as EM-DAT user.
 Access is free for non-profit organizations, so let’s do it.

 After approval as an EM-DAT database user, I was able to download the whole database of disasters between 1900 and 2020.
 By just selecting natural disasters I got the Excel file of 15564 individual disasters, each as a line in the Excel.
 Data contains up to 43 different columns of information for each disaster – for most disasters only less than half of the columns has any data.

 It’s easy to see where the UN claim comes from.
-Indeed the natural disasters have increased considerably during years 2000-2019 compared to years 1980-1999.
-But at the same time we see the first hint of what is wrong: There is a gradual increase of natural disasters from 1940s level to today’s level.
+Indeed the weather-related disasters have increased considerably during years 2000-2019 compared to years 1980-1999.
+But at the same time we see the first hint of what is wrong: There is a gradual increase of disasters from 1940s level to today’s level.
 If you see this kind of data the first question you have is the reporting: How does the improved reporting and data collection affect the dataset?

 Let’s plot the number of countries reporting at least one natural disaster per year between 1900-2020:

 Figure: Countries reporting at least one natural disaster each year

 From the list of countries reporting at least one disaster we can see huge increase of reporting countries during the years.
 Also the shape of the data is very similar to the total number of natural disasters plotted earlier.
 Note: This figure includes countries reporting for all disaster types in the database – not only for natural disasters.
 If we limit ourselves just to natural disasters, the shape is exactly the same.